Motor Trend: The Trend

 The Trend provides readers with the latest what's happening in the automotive industry.
 This section may feature news about manufacturers, recalls, etc. "Newcomers" (recently redesigned or all-new models), along with short informative articles about them, can also be found in this section.

 MotorTrend Garage

-MotorTrend keeps a fleet of long-term test cars at their headquarters in Los Angeles, California.
-The majority of the MotorTrend editors are each assigned a car, and their duty is to drive that car on a daily basis and report on what's happening.
+Motor Trend keeps a fleet of long-term test cars at their headquarters in Los Angeles, California.
+The majority of the Motor Trend editors are each assigned a car, and their duty is to drive that car on a daily basis and report on what's happening.
 Each month, one to two new vehicles are added to the fleet, to replace the one to two vehicles leaving the fleet.
 Each long-term test lasts approximately one calendar year.
 Not every vehicle receives a printed update each month, though the vehicles are still there.
 This section is typically located towards the end of the magazine.